You must apply for a mitigation licence if your work has an impact on hazel dormice that would otherwise be illegal, such as:

 Find out how hazel dormice are protected.

-When applying for a mitigation licence, you need to complete the forms available on this page:
+When applying for a mitigation licence, you need to complete the:

 - method statement to show what you’ll do to reduce the impacts of the proposed work on hazel dormice

 - work schedule to show when you’ll do the activities and in what order

 - charge screening form to find out if you need to pay